Dorm room organization can be a daunting task when you’re not even sure where to begin…

 I mean, who knew that something so common and small, actually turns out to be a BIG help when it comes to getting a dorm room in order?
 I love the simplicity of it!

-Another smarty pants way to create more space in a dorm room is to use a bedskirt organizer (example).
+Another smarty pants way to create more space in a dorm room is to use a nifty bedskirt organizer.

 The nice thing is:

 You can use one of these in any dorm room.
-It just slips right under the mattress and – viola!
+It just slips right under the mattress and – voila!

 You now have alllll kinds of new and useful storage pockets.